jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

     return preemptable && countdown_complete && running;
 }
 ```
-Processes that are primed for sleeping must then either voluntarily yield by calling `schedule_self`, or set their own state back to `PROCESS_STATE_RUNNING` before they can be preempted.
+Processes primed for sleeping must then either voluntarily yield by calling `schedule_self`, or set their own state back to `PROCESS_STATE_RUNNING` before they may be preempted:

 ```C
     while(1) {